The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 LinkedIn short video best practices

-• Video length: 2 minutes maximum.
+• Video length: two minutes maximum.

-• Video sound: Optional but recommended.
+• Video sound: optional but recommended.

 LinkedIn short video dimensions

-• Video aspect ratio: 4:5 or 9:16
+• Video aspect ratio: 4:5 or 9:16 aspect ratio.

 LinkedIn short video format

-• Support video formats: MP4, MOV, AVI, WEBM, MKV, WMV, VC1, MPGEG, MPEG2, MPEG1VIDEO, DVVIDEO, QTRLE, TSCC2.
+• Support video formats: MP4, MOV, AVI, WEBM, MKV, WMV, VC1, MPGEG, MPEG2, MPEG1VIDEO, DVVIDEO, QTRLE, and TSCC2.

-• Resolution range: 256×154p min to 4096×2304p max
+• Resolution range: 256×154p to 4096×2304p.

-• Recommended video quality in Clipchamp: 1080p
+• Recommended video quality in Clipchamp: 1080p video quality.

 How to make LinkedIn videos with Clipchamp